Unlawful removal of a person (often a child) from their home environment.

 - pre-sentence report

-A report, usually prepared by the Department of Human Services, for the court to consider before sentencing a young person.
+A report, usually prepared by the Department of Human Services, for the court to consider before sentencing.

 The doctrine by which courts are obliged to follow past decisions.